mohlendo/flickrj/README.txt

 This is a Java API which wraps the REST-based Flickr API (information available at http://www.flickr.com/services/api/).

-This API has been tested with JDK 1.4.
+This API has been tested with JDK 1.4 and JDK 1.5.
+The default distribution is build with JDK 1.5.

 Please note: this library is not thread safe.